ViltardLeo/Workshop-Introduction-Symfony/README.md

 ## Exercise 02: Set up the controller

-At least of this part you need to have functional controller and access to your homepage at the "/" path like follow:
+For this part you need to have functional controller and access to your homepage at the "/" path like follow:
 <div align="center"><img src="assets/homePage.png" alt="" width="600px"></div>

 To perform it, you have to learn how work the Symfony console.